 About - Emily Cummins When I was four, my Grandad gave me a hammer and began to teach me how to make toys from scraps of materials found in his garden shed.
 I loved the fact that we could make something out of seemingly random bits, and my interest in sustainable design was born.
 As I got older I learnt about the properties of different materials and became more experienced in using a range of tools.
 Now I'm 27 and my latest innovation is a sustainable fridge which is 'powered' by dirty water but keeps medicines or small food items clean, dry and cool.
 I refined my fridge during a gap year in Namibia and then decided to give away the design plans in townships across southern Africa because I wanted to enable as many people as possible to build their own fridges.
 My design philosophy involves a back-to-basics approach which keeps an eye on the past as well as the future and combines the best of both.

 Welcome to The Sietch - Projects Build Your Own Solar Thermal Panel After our first attempt at a home built proof of concept solar thermal panel, we were a bit disappointed with the results.
 It took about 4 hours before the thing started work, and was a bit costly (at over 50 dollars) to make.
 I knew it could be done better and cheaper.
 My first mistake with the first one was purchasing everything new.
 With ample reusable resources at the local town dump I knew it could be done on the cheap.

-How To Make Your Own Medicinal Vinegars Please Share This Page: Google + stumbleupon Make A Cheap & Easy Solar USB Charger With An Altoids Tin Photos by Joshua Zimmerman The craftster behind the very popular $3 solar-powered emergency radio is back with a new awesome project: a cheap solar battery charger with a USB plug.
+Homemade Coconut Butter Lately I have been OBSESSED (that needed all caps for sure) with coconut butter.
+I eat it by the spoonful, put it in smoothies, bake with it, drizzle it on fruit, use it as a sandwich spread, saute veggies with it and more.
+Coconut butter is made up of the kind of fat that is good for you and your heart (just like avocado).
+Make A Cheap & Easy Solar USB Charger With An Altoids Tin Photos by Joshua Zimmerman The craftster behind the very popular $3 solar-powered emergency radio is back with a new awesome project: a cheap solar battery charger with a USB plug.
 Zimmerman wrote, saying that he saw a lot of small solar powered chargers being talked about over Earth Day, but there was a big problem: "They're all quite nice, but also quite expensive.
 I don't think I've seen any for less than $60, and I've not seen one that really suits my style."
 So, he came up with his own, using one of our favorite reusable items -- the ever wonderful Altoids tin.

 How I built an electricity producing Solar Panel Several years ago I bought some remote property in Arizona.
 I am an astronomer and wanted a place to practice my hobby far away from the sky-wrecking light pollution found near cities of any real size.
 In my attempt to escape city slicker yuppies (you know the kind, the ones that like to blab loudly on their cell phone while they work on some business administration degree in a cyber cafe somewhere in Trendyland.) and their light pollution, I found a great piece of remote property.
 The problem is, it's so remote that there is no electric service available.
 That's not really a problem.